 My name is Stephen Jackson and I live in the Birmingham suburb of Chelsea, AL with my wife Anita and our three sons.
-I attended Auburn University at Montgomery where I received my degree in Information Systems and have worked in Information Technology for the past eleven years.
+I attended Auburn University at Montgomery where I received my degree in Information Systems and have worked in Information Technology for the past twelve years.

 I have a wide range of experience of working within various industries such as telecommunications, energy and utilities, manufacturing, non-profit, and insurance.
 My technical skill set is just as diverse.
 I've worked with various database platforms including Oracle, SQL Server, and MySql.
 I've written programs in C#, C++, Java, PHP, Python, and Ruby.
 I've also written web applications in frameworks such as ASP.NET, Django, Ruby on Rails, and Codeigniter.
 I recently rediscovered my love for the Linux OS and it is currently my primary OS of choice (Ubuntu to be specific).